 For a few years now I’ve been enjoying Eric Wastl’s Advent of Code.
 For those unaware, each year since 2015 Advent of Code provides a 2-part coding challenge every day from December 1st to December 25th.

-trying to see who was able to produce the fastest code (Me in PHP, Chris in Python).
-In the final week of
+see who was able to produce the fastest code (Me in PHP, Chris in Python).
+In the final week of last year to

-last year to assist with this, we both made our
+assist with this, we both made our repos

 Docker and produce